lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 The :guilabel:`Chat & Nick Lists` has settings for the lists of nickname lists.
 The :guilabel:`Custom font` checkbox lets you chose a custom font on the lists of nicks and the :guilabel:`Choose` button lets you choose the font you want.
 The :guilabel:`Display topic in tooltip` shows the channel topic in a tooltip if you move the mouse over it.
 If you want to be able to switch channels from the mouse wheel check the :guilabel:`Mouse wheel changes selected chat` checkbox.

+The :guilabel:`Input widget` has settings for what you tab to type into chanels or private messages.
+The :guilabel:`Custom Font` checkbox has a thing to activate your own custom font for just input and press the :guilabel:`Choose` button to the font.
+To have per chat history check the :guilabel:`Enable per chat History` checkbox.

 Version
 -------
 Lubuntu ships with version 1:0.12.5 of Quassel IRC.